CCurl/Projects/s3/README.md

 # s3 - A minimal interpreter for PCs and Development boards

 ## What is s3?
-- A full-featured, interactive, stack-based interpreter/VM, implemented in less than 200 lines of C code.
+- A full-featured, interactive, stack-based interpreter/VM, implemented in about 200 lines of C code.
 - Supports up to 1023 (MAX_FN) function variable-length definitions.
 - Provides 26 registers, rA - rZ.
-- Supports locals, 10 at a time, l0 - l9.
+- Supports locals, 10 at a time, [l0..l9].
 - Supports file operations, open, read, write, close, load.
 - Supports floating point math.